-Water and air Water purification systems (to eliminate Legionella organisms) and high-efficiency particulate air (HEPA) filtration systems (to eliminate fungal spores) can decrease rates of acquisition of these pathogens.
+Water purification systems (to eliminate Legionella organisms) and high-efficiency particulate air (HEPA) filtration systems (to eliminate fungal spores) can decrease the rates of acquisition of these pathogens.

-Pneumocystis carinii pneumonia In patients at risk for P carinii pneumonia (patients undergoing allogeneic hematopoietic cell transplantation [HCT], those with lymphoma, or those receiving steroids), TMP-SMZ, administered for only 2 or 3 days per week, can reduce the incidence of infection.
+Pneumocystis jirovecii pneumonia.
+In patients at risk for P jirovecii pneumonia (patients undergoing allogeneic HCT, those with lymphoma, or those receiving steroids), trimethoprim-sulfamethoxazole, administered for only 2 or 3 days per week, can reduce the incidence of infection.

-Acyclovir Patients at risk for mucositis (ie, those undergoing induction therapy for leukemia or lymphoma or HCT) who have evidence of prior HSV infection (positive serology) can receive prophylaxis with twice-daily IV acyclovir (see Table 1 for dose).
+Acyclovir.
+Patients at risk for mucositis (ie, those undergoing induction therapy for leukemia or lymphoma or HCT) who have evidence of prior HSV infection (positive serology) should receive prophylaxis with twice-daily acyclovir (see Table 1 for dose).

-Ganciclovir has been shown to be an effective “preemptive” antiviral in preventing CMV interstitial pneumonia in allogeneic HCT recipients who demonstrate evidence of viremia by polymerase chain reaction (PCR), antigen testing, or positive blood cultures (see section on “Viral infections”).
+Ganciclovir.
+Ganciclovir has been shown to be effective “preemptively” in preventing CMV interstitial pneumonia in allogeneic HCT recipients who demonstrate evidence of viremia by polymerase chain reaction (PCR), antigen testing, or positive blood cultures (see section on “Viral infections”).

 Some of the risk factors that predispose cancer patients to pneumonia are cellular and humoral immune deficiencies, neutropenia, impaired tracheobronchial clearance, use of antibiotics and steroids, and surgery.

-Etiologic agents The etiologic agents responsible for pneumonia in the cancer patient run the gamut of most bacterial, fungal, and viral organisms.
+The etiologic agents responsible for pneumonia in the cancer patient run the gamut of most bacterial, fungal, and viral organisms (Figure 4).

-Noninfectious processes mimicking pneumonia Numerous noninfectious processes can mimic pneumonia in cancer patients.
+Numerous noninfectious processes can mimic pneumonia in cancer patients.
 They include congestive heart failure, aseptic emboli, metastatic disease, adult respiratory distress syndrome, diffuse alveolar hemorrhage, a peri-engraftment infiltrate, radiation injury, hypersensitivity disorders and reactions, and trauma.

-Type of immunosuppression One characteristic that is particularly useful is the type of immunosuppression that the patient is experiencing.
+Type of immunosuppression.
+One characteristic that is particularly useful is the type of immunosuppression that the patient is experiencing.
 This depends on the type of neoplastic disease (eg, lymphoma, leukemia) and, more importantly, the type of therapy (eg, chemotherapy, radiation therapy, allogeneic HCT).
-For example, certain gram-negative and gram-positive bacteria are more prevalent during neutropenia, whereas other bacteria (S pneumoniae, Haemophilus influenzae) are more common with a humoral immune deficiency, such as occurs after splenectomy (see Table 2).
+For example, certain gram-negative and gram-positive bacteria are more prevalent during neutropenia, whereas other bacteria (S pneumoniae, Haemophilus influenzae) are more common with a humoral immune deficiency, such as occurs after splenectomy.

-Timing of pneumonia Another important characteristic is the timing of the pneumonia; in other words, the phase of the immunosuppression can help predict the etiology.
-For example, an interstitial pneumonia occurring during the first 30 days after allogeneic HCT would not be expected to be due to CMV (Figure 3).
+Timing of pneumonia.
+Another important characteristic is the timing of the pneumonia; in other words, the phase of the immunosuppression can help predict the etiology.
+For example, an interstitial pneumonia occurring during the first 30 days after allogeneic HCT would not be expected to be due to CMV (Figure 5).

-Other factors Finally, other factors such as the duration of neutropenia, prior antimicrobial therapy, other agents (such as steroids) used, and the specific local microbiota help in prediction.
-For example, if an allogeneic HCT patient receiving steroids for GVHD develops nodular infiltrates after weeks of broad-spectrum antibacterial antibiotics, an Aspergillus species would be highly suspected.
+Finally, other factors such as the duration of neutropenia, prior antimicrobial therapy, other agents (such as steroids and alemtuzumab) used, and the specific local microbiota help in prediction.
+For example, if an allogeneic HCT patient receiving steroids for graft-versus-host disease (GVHD) develops nodular infiltrates after weeks of treatment with broad-spectrum antibacterial antibiotics, an Aspergillus species would be highly suspected.

 Other possible symptoms include shortness of breath, pleuritic chest pain, and hemoptysis.

-An etiologic diagnosis is made by the following procedures: sputum (expectorated or induced), bronchoscopy with bronchoalveolar lavage and transbronchial biopsy, transthoracic needle biopsy/aspiration, and open lung biopsy.
+An etiologic diagnosis is made by the following procedures: sputum (expectorated or induced) testing, bronchoscopy with bronchoalveolar lavage and transbronchial biopsy, transthoracic needle biopsy/aspiration, and thoracoscopic and open lung biopsy.

-Transthoracic needle biopsy/aspiration under CT guidance may be helpful if the lesion is proximal but may be contraindicated in a severely thrombocytopenic patient.
+Transthoracic needle biopsy/aspiration.
+Transthoracic needle biopsy/aspiration under CT guidance may be helpful if the lesion is distal but may be contraindicated in a severely thrombocytopenic patient.
 This procedure is indicated when there is a focal/nodular lesion in the periphery.

+Open lung biopsy.
 Open lung biopsy is the most definitive diagnostic procedure but also the most invasive.
 It is still not clear whether the information obtained by open biopsy improves overall survival.
-The less invasive thoracoscopic open lung biopsy is becoming more popular than open lung biopsy.
+The less invasive thoracoscopic lung biopsy is becoming more popular than open lung biopsy.

-Smears and cultures Both fluid and tissue specimens should be sent for bacterial smears (including acid-fast bacilli and modified acid-fast bacilli) and cultures (including those for anaerobes, acid-fast bacilli, and Legionella organisms), fungal smears (potassium hydroxide) and cultures, direct fluorescent antibody test for viruses, cytology (for viral inclusions and silver stains for fungi and P jirovecii), histopathology, and Aspergillus PCR and Mucor PCR on bronchoalveolar lavage.
+Smears and cultures.
+Both fluid and tissue specimens should be sent for bacterial smears (including acid-fast bacilli and modified acid-fast bacilli) and cultures (including those for anaerobes, acid-fast bacilli, and Legionella organisms), fungal smears (potassium hydroxide) and cultures, direct fluorescent antibody test for viruses, cytology (for viral inclusions and silver stains for fungi and P jirovecii), histopathology, and Aspergillus PCR and Mucor PCR on bronchoalveolar lavage.

-In neutropenic patients experiencing their first fever and localized pulmonary infiltrates, one can justify initiating empiric therapy similar to that used for febrile, neutropenic patients (see previous discussion), since the majority of pneumonias in this setting are caused by gram-negative bacteria.
-However, in other situations, such as pneumonia that has a later onset, develops after empiric antibiotics have been initiated, is more aggressive or severe, occurs in a more severely compromised host (eg, a patient who has had allogeneic HCT), or is characterized by a diffuse or interstitial infiltrate, one should proceed to immediate bronchoscopy with bronchoalveolar lavage (and possibly transbronchial biopsy).
+In neutropenic patients experiencing their first episode of fever and localized pulmonary infiltrates, one can justify initiating empiric therapy similar to that used for febrile, neutropenic patients (see previous discussion), because the majority of pneumonias in this setting are caused by gram-negative bacteria.
+However, in other situations-such as pneumonia that has a later onset, develops after empiric antibiotics have been initiated, is more aggressive or severe, occurs in a more severely compromised host (eg, a patient who has had allogeneic HCT), or is characterized by a diffuse or interstitial infiltrate-one should proceed to immediate bronchoscopy with bronchoalveolar lavage (and possibly transbronchial biopsy).